ExcelWebTeam2021/IbetoFrontEnd/README.md

 12. Work on responsivenss of the site
 13. Work on animations and transitions

+### Things that a logged-in user would see

+Team details and option to add a new member
+Contact info of the mentor
+Current phase
+Place to submit their report
+View previous reports
+Timeline

 ## Previous year sites

 1. 2020 https://ibeto.excelmec.org/